 In any divorce situation, the court uses the safety of the children as the top determining factor for placement.
 Any factors that undermine the physical or mental health of your children will change the court’s view about your ability to be the main caregiver.
 Every choice can directly affect your children’s lives.
 It is important not to make uninformed decisions during a divorce,

 Laws vary widely from state to state.
-The court weighs each case individually to make the decision.
+The court weighs each case individually to make the best decision.
 Divorce is an emotionally charged situation.
 It is important to contact an attorney who knows all of the laws regarding divorce, custody, and visitation rights.
 A lawyer can assess your individual situation and answer all of your questions.